xuancong84/netboot/README.md

 ## Troubleshoot
 - If GDM desktop environment failed ot launch, you see a black screen, then probably you have transferred the account over by copying `/etc/passwd` over.
 You cannot do this because all other packages' users id might be different.
 You have to manually transfer all actual users in `passwd`, `shadow`, and `groups` in `/etc`.
 - If any particular user cannot enter desktop after successful login, but instead goes back to the login page, maybe that user's home folder has not been created yet.
+- The access node cannot wake up after screen turn off after long period of inactivity.
+The access node must never enter sleep/suspend (you can disable by `systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target`) because the system will unmount and remount NFS due to network connectivity change.
+This is not possible because umounting NFS will lose root directory so the machine will hang.